A. Dean Bell: Biography

 Bell grew up in Rochester, New York.
 He earned a BFA with Honors in Film from the Conservatory of Theater Arts and Film, School of the Arts at SUNY Purchase College.
 His 30-minute thesis film "I'm Only There..." starred classmate and future Oscar-winner Melissa Leo.
 The Melbourne Australia Film Festival called it a "brilliantly black comic look at suburban teenage malaise."
 The film was recognized by festivals around the world and premiered on the WNYC-PBS series "Independent Focus."

 Post-college, Bell's first job was as picture apprentice on the Woody Allen film "Broadway Danny Rose."
 During this time he optioned screenplays to Ralph Bakshi (Fritz the Cat, Heavy Traffic) and producers Kimberly Myers and Mary Salter.

 He made the switch to writing and directing with the newly formed HA! channel which later became Comedy Central.
 On the program "Afterdrive" he directed short remote sketches with the show's co-host comedian/actor Denis Leary.

 Bell got his first chance to write and direct a feature film "BackFire!"
 (1994) for New York's "Corman-esque" low-budget film producer Chris Ingvordson.
 This low-brow spoof comedy, written and produced within six months, boasts an all-star cast including Robert Mitchum, Shelley Winters, Telly Savalas and Kathy Ireland.
 It also featured then unknowns — Purchase schoolmate Edie Falco ("Nurse Jackie"), Kirsten Johnston ("Third Rock") and Mary McCormack ("Private Parts").
 "BackFire!" aired frequently on USA Network's "Up All Night" and Comedy Central.

 Bell then began writing, directing and executive producing the television series "SportsFigures" for ESPN.
 The commercial-free program explained physics to teenage audiences using sports as the example.
-The program ran from 1995–2007 and won a NY Emmy Award, Clarion Awards for Best Children's Television Series along with numerous other awards.
+The program ran from 1995 to 2007 and won a NY Emmy Award, Clarion Awards for Best Children's Television Series along with numerous other awards.
 Celebrity athletes participating in the show included Tony Hawk, Amanda Beard, Derek Jeter, Janet Evans, Steve Young, Julie Foudy, Troy Glaus, Chipper Jones, among many others.